Nexmo/station/_documentation/number-insight/overview.md

 # Number Insight Overview

-Nexmo's Number Insight provides details about the validity, reachability and roaming status of a mobile phone number, as well as give you details on how to format the number properly in your application.
+Nexmo's Number Insight API provides details about the validity, reachability and roaming status of a phone number, as well as give you details on how to format the number properly in your application.

 There are three levels of Number Insight API available: Basic, Standard and Advanced.
 The advanced API is available asynchronously as well as synchronously.